In This Article

 My overall view toward working out can be summed up like this: I once tried to get out of participating in a 30-minute, beginner-level hike by saying that I was allergic to certain species of grass.
 While that is, unfortunately, a real allergy I have, I mostly just didn’t want to spend half an hour of my weekend sweating when I could have been taking a nap instead.
 All this is to say that while I’ve tried assorted forms of exercise over the years, I can’t claim to have been enthusiastic about any of them.

 Up until last winter, I was congratulating myself for going from loathing workouts to being kind of ok with them (a resounding endorsement, I know).
 Over the years, as I had discovered the world of free fitness apps and at-home YouTube options, I realized that exercise didn’t have to be that expensive or require a gym membership.
 I didn’t mind trying to fit it into my schedule a few times a week, and I did appreciate the benefits that came with it—like stress reduction, better sleep, and an endorphin-boosting start to my day.
 But it would be a wild stretch to say I enjoyed the actual process, especially when it came to core strengthening.
 Technically speaking, I realize that we all have abs, but mine definitely preferred hibernating over being coerced into movement.

 Then, on a recent search for new videos to try, I discovered the #ChloeTingChallenge on Instagram.
 If you know me, you probably don’t ever want to hear this phrase again because I’ve been talking about it nonstop since that fateful day.
 I just can’t help it; aside from being the first—and only—core routine that works for me, it actually makes me look forward to exercising every single morning (and I’m not even a morning person).
-Ahead, my honest review of the best at-home ab workout I’ve tried.
+Ahead, here's my honest review after trying the Chloe Ting challenge, with tips from experts on the workout itself.

 What Is the Chloe Ting Challenge?